pydatacardiff/snake-cat-hack/readme.md

 ### What do I do when I am done?

-1. Commit your changes to your local repository
+1. [Commit](https://github.com/git-guides/git-commit#git-commit) your changes to your local repository.
-1. Push your changes to your forked repository
+1. [Push](https://github.com/git-guides/git-push) your changes to your forked repository.
-1. Create a pull request to merge your changes into this repository
+1. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to merge your changes into this repository.
 1. Use your new knowledge for the good of cats everywhere

 ### What if I have questions?

-1. Ask someone near you
+1. Ask someone near you, they're probably really nice.
 1. Google it, reading the docs isn't cheating!
-1. Ask one of the organisers
+1. Ask one of the organisers.